 The Next Step

-With the build of Car Zero now complete, a program of real-world durability testing will begin.
+With the build of Car Zero now complete, a programme of real-world durability testing will begin.
 Sessions of gradually increasing duration and speed will check functionality and robustness under ever harder conditions.
-The test program is designed to achieve the equivalent of 21,748 miles of real-world driving across 4,971 miles of track driving, and simulates the undertaking of famous rallies such as Peking to Paris and Mille Miglia.
+The test programme is designed to achieve the equivalent of 35,000 kilometres of real-world driving across 8,000 kilometres of track driving, and simulates the undertaking of famous rallies such as Peking to Paris and Mille Miglia.
 The testing will also see a particularly brave driver taking the car to its top speed – with Adrian Hallmark first in the queue…

 - ENDS –

 Notes to editors